scottish-government-design-system/designsystem.gov.scot/components/accordion/example.main.notes.md

 ### Configuration options

-The link colour of the accordions' title text can be overridden, though blue is more commonly recognised as a link colour.
+The colour of the accordions' title text can be overridden, though blue is more commonly recognised as a link colour.

 `$accordion__header-color`